- Our Craft and Philosophy of Casting

 10 - 11 Year olds

 10-11 year olds have a certain sophistication and awakening of awareness very different than their earlier years.
 They are often ready for different challenges than they were even a few years before.
-We strive to meet this age by giving them both fun group parts and smaller individual roles—a few spoken lines in a street scene here, a short solo or small-group part of a group song there.
+We strive to meet this age by giving them both fun group parts and smaller individual roles—a few spoken lines in a street scene here, a short solo or small group part there.

 On occasion, 11-year olds are chosen for lead parts that typically go to the older students.
-When registering, please let us know if you think your 11 year old is interested in being considered for a larger role.
 This age also has lead parts at our 1-week Oregon camp.

 8 - 9 year olds